superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 ![Img](https://raw.githubusercontent.com/superguru/7d2d_mod_BeyondStorage3/refs/heads/master/BeyondStorage/Media/player_crafted_office_desk_example.jpg)
 This is my office desk that I **crafted and placed myself**.
 It is also part of the extended inventory network.
 The same Wall Safe from the earlier example is just above it.

-### 🩹 Use directly from your Extended Inventory (the Useables window)
+### 🩹 Useables: Use directly from your Extended Inventory
 Next to your Backpack, you'll see a small **Useables** window with 6 slots, showing the best healing, food, and drink items currently available in your **Extended Inventory** (nearby storage, vehicles, drones, etc.) — not your Backpack, since those items are already right there next to it.

 It only appears when your Backpack is open by itself — it's hidden while a vehicle, workstation, trader, drone, character screen, or other container window is also open, so it never gets in the way.

 ![Useables window](https://raw.githubusercontent.com/superguru/7d2d_mod_BeyondStorage3/refs/heads/master/BeyondStorage/Media/useables_window.jpg)

-- **Top row:** your best healing item — chosen to fit how much health you're currently missing (a big heal when badly hurt, a small one when nearly full) — followed by up to 2 items that cure a condition you currently have, like bleeding, abrasion, concussion, infection, or dysentery.
-If you're hurt but have nothing to cure, the extra slots fill with more healing items.
-At full health, cures take the whole row; if you have no cures either, it shows your smallest healing item so the row isn't empty.
+- **Top row:** your best healing item — matched to how much health you're missing — plus up to 2 items that cure a condition you currently have (bleeding, infection, and so on).
+Leftover slots fill with more available healing items.
-- **Bottom row:** up to 1 best food item and 2 best drinks, ranked by nutritional value, then by how much health they restore, then by any bonus buffs they provide.
-If you don't have any drinks available, this fills in with more food instead (and the same the other way around), so you'll still see 3 useful items whenever you have any.
+- **Bottom row:** up to 1 best food item and 2 best drinks, ranked by nutrition, then health, then bonus buffs.
+If you have no drinks, the gap fills with more food instead (and the other way around).

 An item with a health penalty (like Rotting Flesh) will always rank below a "clean" item of the same kind, even if you have a lot more of it.